-In a food processor, chop the pistachios until it resembles crumbs.
+In the meantime, in a food processor, chop the pistachios until it resembles crumbs.
 Add them on to a flat plate.

 Tip!
 It’s ok for the pistachios crumbs to be some bigger crumbs than others, it’ll add texture to the truffle.

 Now that the white chocolate mixture is fully cooled, using a small ice cream scooper, scoop the chocolate, mold it into a circle by hand.
 A tablespoon also works as a scooper to make the truffles uniformly the same size.

 Tip!
 Using your hands will allow the chocolate to slightly melt, this will help the pistachio crumbs adhere well to the chocolate.